pain relief for all ~ WE can do this!

 With the authorization and support of the prior minister of health in Rwanda, HWB has been supporting the production of this essential medicine in collaboration with the Rwanda Biomedical Center (RBC) since 2014.

-We are also working with the government to provide support to defining the quantitative method for production and insuring purity of the finished product.
-This is all aimed at improving safety and consistency for the Rwandan people.
+We are also working with the government to provide support to defining the quantitative method for production and insuring purity of the finished Morphine HCl product.
+We previously did this with Morphine Sulfate.
+This work is all aimed at improving safety and consistency and ongoing accessibility to opioid analgesices for the Rwandan people: including clinicians and patients.

 Please do all you can to dispel 'opiophobia,' and learn about the pain treatment gap that exists between developed and developing countries.
 Recognize that responsible and clinically indicated prescribing of opioids is dignity preserving, and remember most of all, that access to pain control is a Fundamental Human Right